Indian Opinion

 The Indian Opinion was a newspaper established by Indian independence leader Mahatma Gandhi.
-The publication was an important tool for the political movement led by Gandhi and the Natal Indian Congress to fight racial discrimination and again civil rights for the Indian community in South Africa and the native Africans.
-Started in 1903, it continued its publication until 1961.
+The publication was an important tool for the political movement led by Gandhi and the Natal Indian Congress to fight racial discrimination and again civil rights for the Indian community and the native Africans in South Africa.
+Starting in 1903, it continued its publication until 1961.

 The location of the newspaper, known as Phoenix Settlement was declared a National Heritage Site by the South African government in 2020.